josuebatista/PyTorchOCR/README.md

 # Optical Character Recognition Using PyTorch

-This is a simple project that demonstrates how to build an Optical Character Recognition (OCR) model using PyTorch.
+This project provides an implementation of an Optical Character Recognition (OCR) model using PyTorch.
+We train a Convolutional Neural Network (CNN) to recognize individual characters in natural images.

+## Dataset

+We make use of the [Chars74K dataset](http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/), which provides images of individual characters, including variations in scale, and maintaining the original resolution of the characters as they appear in the original images.

+Specifically, we are using the `EnglishFnt.tgz` file, which contains characters from computer fonts with 4 variations (combinations of italic, bold, and normal).
+This dataset has 62 classes, consisting of digits 0-9, uppercase letters A-Z, and lowercase letters a-z.

 ## Task 1: Image Preprocessing

-Firstly, we need to preprocess the images before feeding them into the model.
-The `torchvision.transforms` module contains several transforms that can be chained together using `transforms.Compose`.
-The transforms we used here include `Resize` to adjust the image size, `RandomHorizontalFlip` for data augmentation, `ToTensor` to convert the images into PyTorch tensors, and `Normalize` to normalize the pixel values.
+The images are preprocessed before feeding them into the model.
+The preprocessing steps include resizing the images, randomly flipping the images horizontally for data augmentation, converting the images into PyTorch tensors, and normalizing the pixel values.

 ```python
 transform = transforms.Compose([